judeleonard/AB-Testing/README.md

 - retention_7 - did the player come back and play 7 days after installing?

 When a player installed the game, he or she was randomly assigned to either gate_30 or gate_40.

+##### You can also find the link to the article I wrote on A/B testing [here](https://www.linkedin.com/pulse/leveraging-ab-testing-drive-business-decisions-jude-ndu?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3BGimcB4jsTtKAcmWzz%2F%2FgDw%3D%3D)